Its-Coding-Tech/Its-Coding-Tech/README.md

 # 👋 Hi, I'm Mohsin Ali

-## 🌐 Frontend Specialist | Passionate Technologist
+## 🌐 IT Specialist | Passionate Technologist

 ## 🧑‍💻 About Me

-I'm a Front-end developer creating stunning, functional, and user-friendly websites.
-Currently pursuing my passion for technology with a focus on Frontend Development, I specialize in building seamless frontend experiences.
+I'm a Front-end developer certifed from Pearson Ceritport creating stunning, functional, and user-friendly websites.
+Currently pursuing my passion for technology with a focus on Frontend Development, I specialize in building seamless frontend experience

 📍 From Gujranwala, Pakistan